 - You worked overtime

-- You missed your carpool or the last bus
+- You missed your carpool, transit, or the last bus

-- You need to travel from work to a scheduled appointment
+- You need to travel from work/class to a scheduled appointment

-- You need to pick up your car from the auto repair shop
+- You need to pick up your car from the auto repair shot